Charlotte Dravet: Career

 From 1965 to 2000, Dravet specialized in epilepsy at the Centre Saint Paul in Marseille, among others with Henri Gastaut, Joseph Roger, and René Soulayrol (pediatric psychiatry).
 She was the resident doctor and actually lived on the premises until her retirement in 2000.
-Dravet had the opportunity, accompany and observe inpatients for many years, which resulted in some of her major contributions to epileptology.
+Dravet had the opportunity to accompany and observe inpatients for many years, which resulted in some of her major contributions to epileptology.

 In 1972, Dravet trained in the pediatric EEG Department of the Hôpital Saint-Vincent de Paul and in the Department of Functional Neurosurgery of the Hôpital Sainte-Anne in Paris.
 From 1989 to 2000, Dravet was Associate Medical Director of the Centre Saint Paul.

 With Joseph Roger and Michelle Bureau, Dravet played an active role in the delineation of epileptic syndromes through several workshops and the first edition of the book "Epileptic syndromes in infancy, childhood and adolescence".
 In 1981, she described together with Michelle Bureau the benign myoclonic epilepsy of infancy and in 1978 as well as in 1982 the severe myoclonic epilepsy of childhood.
 This syndrome was later named the Dravet syndrome, which was confirmed by subsequent genetic discoveries and became a model for the genetic childhood epilepsies.

 After her retirement, Dravet focused her activities on the Dravet syndrome.
 As Honorary Consultant she regularly attended at the Childhood Epilepsy Unit at the Policlinico A. Gemelli of the Università Cattolica del Sacro Cuore in Rome, Italy, where she saw patients with this severe epilepsy and, in collaboration with her Italian colleagues, coordinated research on their cognitive development.

 Dravet trained or helped train many epileptologists who came to Marseille to learn about the epileptic syndromes of infancy and childhood.
 She was also a frequent speaker about epilepsy and spoke at epilepsy meetings and workshops worldwide.
 Dravet also participated in events organised by patients' and parents' associations worldwide.